Imre Tóth

 Imre "Imi" Tóth (born 6 September 1985 in Budapest, Hungary) is a motorcycle racer who competed for 8 years in Grand Prix motorcycle racing in the 125cc the 250cc World Championships as a privateer.
 He last raced in the Superbike World Championship aboard a Yamaha YZF-R1.
 He previously raced in the Supersport World Championship.
 He now owns a Supersport team called Team Tóth, which started operating when he was in 125cc (he competed as a private his entire career).
-He is not related to László Tóth (racing driver).
+He is not related to László Tóth.

 Early life

 Tóth started his racing career in 1989 on an electric bike.
 The next year, he continued on a 50cc automatic LEM bike, with which he won his first race in 1991.

 Early career

-He became Hungarian champion in 1992 and 1993 with Honda QR bike in the 50cc automatic category.
-Then in 1994, Tóth was inaugurated to win the championship in the 50cc stick shift category.
+Tóth became Hungarian champion in 1992 and 1993 with Honda QR bike in the 50cc automatic category.
+Then in 1994, he was inaugurated to win the championship in the 50cc stick shift category.

 The next step was an 80cc CASAL bike, then raced with a Honda 125cc bike, in age ten and a half, with special permission, in the Czech Republic and Croatia.
-In Hungary he was not permitted to start due to his young age.
+In Hungary, Tóth was not permitted to start due to his young age.

-At age 12, Toth became champion as the youngest rider in Slovakia.
+At age 12, Tóth became champion as the youngest rider in Slovakia.

-He then finished second in the Alpok-Adria tournament in year 1997.
+Tóth then finished second in the Alpok-Adria tournament in year 1997.

 In the Alpok-Adria tournament Imi couldn't have participated, as the Italian regulation only allows riders from the age of fourteen onwards, but the race director permitted him to race, after checking his training results.
 Finishing at the seventh place, he received a special award for being the youngest rider in Italy.

 After receiving the permission to race in Hungary at age 12, Tóth became the youngest Hungarian and international champion in the motorcycle racing history by winning the Hungarian Championship.

-Finally, when he turned 14, he received he gained the permission to compete in European races from the European Motorcycle Union.
+Finally, when he turned 14, Tóth received he gained the permission to compete in European races from the European Motorcycle Union.